 The point of view can change the tone of an entire piece.
 The most common points of view in literature are third and first, or the habitual “He, she, they” and “I.” But every once in a while we’re tempted to reach for second person, or “You,” to address readers.
 Consider the following examples:

 First person vs. second person:

-Second person PoV: “You walk down the path and come to a fork.
+Second-person point of view: “You walk down the path and come to a fork.
 There are no signs to tell you where to go, so you decide to take the path to the beach.”

-Second vs. third person:
+Second person vs. third person:

 Second person: “You asked him whether he really meant it when he told you he thought your sister resembled a vulgar manatee.”